Lyrid Observations from California 22 April 2017

-During this period the moon reaches it’s first quarter phase on Monday November 7th.
-At this time the moon will be located 90 degrees east of the sun and will set near 2300 local standard time (LST).
-As the week progresses the waxing gibbous moon will enter the morning sky and will begin to interfere with observations during the morning hours.
+During this period the moon reaches its first quarter phase on Tuesday May 2nd.
+At this time the half illuminated moon is located 90 degrees east of the sun and sets near 0200 local summer time (LST) as seen from mid-northern latitudes.
+This weekend the waxing crescent moon will interfere with meteor observations during the evening hours but will have set by the time midnight arrives.
+This will allow good meteor viewing conditions for the remainder of the night.

 Read More